alvarojoao/programmingChallenges/Maze-Traversal/README.md

 The valid commands are:

-> R rotate the robot 90 degrees clockwise (to the right)
+- R rotate the robot 90 degrees clockwise (to the right).
-> L rotate the robot 90 degrees counter-clockwise (to the left)
+- L rotate the robot 90 degrees counter-clockwise (to the left).
-> F move the robot forward, unless a wall prevents this, in which case do nothing
+- F move the robot forward, unless a wall prevents this, in which case do nothing.
-> Q quit the program, printing out the current robot row, column and orientation
+- Q quit the program, printing out the current robot row, column and orientation.

 ##Output